samuel-vitorino/lm.rs/README.md

 Inspired by Karpathy's [llama2.c](https://github.com/karpathy/llama2.c) and [llm.c](https://github.com/karpathy/llm.c) I decided to create the most minimal code that can perform full inference on Google's Gemma models on the CPU (only tested the 2B-it).

 Disclaimer: most of the code could be optimized and improved.
 This is just an excuse for me to write Rust for the first time.
-Isn't it incredible that in a few years, we could have AGI running with just **602** lines of poorly written rust code?
+Isn't it incredible that in a few years, we could have AGI running with just **602** lines of poorly written Rust code?

 Some things to do in the future: